InfiniteZero1997/zero/README.md

 # zero

-one car come,one car go
+one car come,one car go.
 two car pengpeng,one car die